Frithjof Schuon: France (1920–1940)

 Schuon did not consider his affiliation to Islam as a conversion, since he did not disavow Christianity; in each revelation he saw the expression of one and the same truth, in different forms.
 But for him, in the Guenonian perspective that he held at the time, Western Christianity no longer seemed to offer the possibility of following a "path of knowledge" under the guidance of a spiritual master, whereas such a path was still open within the framework of Sufism, Islamic esoterism.

-Schuon reported that one night in July 1934, while immersed in reading the Bhagavad-Gītā, he experienced an extraordinary spiritual event.
-He said that the divine Name Allāh took possession of his being, and that for three days he could do nothing but invoke it ceaselessly.
+Schuon reported that one night in July 1934, while immersed in reading the Bhagavad-Gītā, the divine Name Allāh took hold of him, and that for three days he could do nothing but invoke it ceaselessly.
 Shortly afterwards, he learned that his Sheikh had died on the same day.

 In 1935 he returned to the zāwiya of Mostaganem, where Sheikh Adda ben Tounes, Sheikh al-Alawī's successor, conferred on him the function of muqaddam, thus authorizing him to initiate aspirants into the Alawī brotherhood.
 Returning to Europe, Schuon founded a zāwiya in Basel, another in Lausanne and a third in Amiens.
 He resumed his profession as a textile designer in Alsace for the next four years.

 One night towards the end of 1936, after a spiritual experience, Schuon sensed, without a shadow of a doubt, that he had been invested with the function of spiritual master, of sheikh.
 This was confirmed, he later related, by visionary dreams that several of his disciples reported having had the same night.
 The differences of perspective between Schuon and the Mostaganem zāwiya gradually led to Schuon's assuming independence, supported by Guénon.

 In 1938, Schuon traveled to Egypt, where he met Guénon, with whom he had been in correspondence for 7 years.
 In 1939, he embarked for India with two disciples, making a long stopover in Cairo, where he saw Guénon again.
 Shortly after his arrival in Bombay, World War II broke out, forcing him to return to Europe.
 Serving in the French army, he was interned by the Nazis, who were planning to incorporate all soldiers of Alsatian origin into the German army to fight on the Russian front.
 Schuon escaped to Switzerland, which was to be his home for forty years.